 5 Best Burger: Honeybee Burger

-With two totally buzzing locations and one more on the way, this burger chain offering both Beyond and Impossible burgers (along with four different fries and tots, five dreamy shakes, fried chicken sandwiches, mac and cheese, burger-burritos, a breakfast menu, and an industry-leading Akua kelp burger) claims our top burger joint in LA.
+With two totally buzzing locations, this burger chain offering both Beyond and Impossible burgers (along with four different fries and tots, five dreamy shakes, fried chicken sandwiches, mac and cheese, burritos, and a breakfast menu) claims our top burger joint in LA.
 The classic Honeybee Burger comes with your choice of patty topped with gooey melted cheese, a sweet-and-savory onion jam, fresh lettuce, tomato, onions, and pickles.
 Double up the patties to a Queen Bee and add drizzles of cool dill ranch and housemade hot sauce for added flare.

 11419 Santa Monica Boulevard, Los Angeles, CA 90025